Modified rational six vertex model on a rectangular lattice : new formula, homogeneous and thermodynamic limits: Modified rational six vertex (MR6V) model

 \begin{prop} Starting from the previous proposition and following the steps in section 2 of \cite{Foda2012}, we obtained a new explicit formula for $Z_{nm}(\bu|\bv|B|\hat C)$ in terms of the determinant of a block matrix :

 \end{prop}

 \begin{remark} The previous formulae are indeed a generalization of the formula \eqref{ZwithK} with \eqref{K3} : they are $\max(n,m) \times \max(n,m)$ determinant where the first $\min(n,m)$ rows or columns are of the modified Izergin determinant-type and the other are of Vandermonde determinant type.
-Moreover, we obtain a new expression for the modified Izergin-determinant. \end{remark}
+Moreover, we obtain a new expression for the modified Izergin determinant $K_{nm}^{(\beta)}(\bu|\bv)$. \end{remark}